CBSE Syllabus for Class 8 Social Science 2021-2022 Academic Year

 Students of CBSE Class 8 can learn about policies and the people, peasants and the sepoys, fight between the Company and nawabs and rajas, etc. from Chapter 5 – When People Rebel.

 Chapter 6: Weavers, Iron Smelters and Factory Owners – Class – 8 – Notes

 This chapter tells the story of the crafts and industries of India during British rule by focusing on two industries, namely, textiles and iron and steel.
 Both these industries were crucial for the industrial revolution in the modern world.
-Mechanised production of cotton textiles made Britain the foremost industrial nation in the nineteenth century.
-And when its iron and steel industry started growing from the 1850s, Britain came to be known as the “workshop of the world”.
+The mechanised production of cotton textiles made Britain the foremost industrial nation in the nineteenth century.
+And when it’s iron and steel industry started growing from the 1850s, Britain came to be known as the “workshop of the world”.
 The industrialisation of Britain had a close connection with the conquest and colonisation of India.

 Chapter 7: Civilising the “Native”, Educating the Nation – Class – 8 – Notes